continuedev/continue/extensions/intellij/CONTRIBUTING.md

 - Select the "Run Continue" Gradle configuration in the top-right corner of the IDE
 - Click the "Run" or "Debug" button
-    - The first time running this will install the IDE version specified in [ `./run/Run Continue.run.xml`](./.run/Run%20Continue.run.xml) (`platformVersion` property).
+  - The first time running this will install the IDE version specified by the `platformVersion` property in [`./run/Run Continue.run.xml`](./.run/Run%20Continue.run.xml).
 This will take a moment as the installation size can be close to 1GB.

 ![run-extension-screenshot](../../media/run-intellij-extension.png)